-E-bikes sold in the UK should adhere to the list of stipulations above, but you might find those imported from other countries - typically China - have a twist-and-go throttle in the box which you can install yourself.
+E-bikes sold in the UK should adhere to the list of stipulations above, but you might find those imported from other countries - typically China - have a twist-and-go throttle in the box that you can install yourself.
 It would be legal to use these bikes off-road only.

 Similarly, you might find e-bikes with motors more powerful than 250W.
 You can buy and ride these, but not on public roads.